RikkaApps/websites/storage_redirect/guide/enhanced_mode/install.md

 Download and install **Riru (Riru - Core)** and **Riru - Storage Redirect** from **Magisk Manager**.
 Note, please search "Riru" rather than full name in Magisk Manager.

-The latest version may not uploaded to Magisk immediately.
+The latest version may not be uploaded to Magisk immediately.
 You can download [Riru](https://github.com/RikkaApps/Riru/releases) and [module](https://github.com/RikkaApps/StorageRedirect-assets/releases/tag/assets) directly from GitHub release.